-- 6. Starting in 2014, the Committee considered allegations about South Sudan's compliance with the Convention's prohibitions contained in Article 1.1 of the Convention.
-These allegations concerned the deployment of anti-personnel mines by the Government of South Sudan's Forces in the area around Nassir in the Upper Nile state and stemmed from the "Summary of Latest Reports of Violations of the Cessation of Hostilities Agreement (COHA) investigated and verified by the IGAD Monitoring and Verification Mechanism in South Sudan from 1 March 2015 to 16 March 2015". - 7.
-In May 2015 South Sudan informed the Committee that its national army has not possessed anti-personnel mines since 2008.
+6. Starting in 2014, the Committee considered allegations about South Sudan's compliance with the Convention's prohibitions contained in Article 1.1 of the Convention.
+These allegations concerned the deployment of anti-personnel mines by the Government of South Sudan's Forces in the area around Nassir in the Upper Nile state and stemmed from the "Summary of Latest Reports of Violations of the Cessation of Hostilities Agreement (COHA) investigated and verified by the IGAD Monitoring and Verification Mechanism in South Sudan from 1 March 2015 to 16 March 2015".

+- 7. In May 2015 South Sudan informed the Committee that its national army has not possessed antipersonnel mines since 2008.
 The government also indicated that due to insecurity the concerned area was difficult to access.
 The security situation was confirmed by representatives of the UNMAS office in South Sudan who also indicated that the security situation made it difficult to conduct investigations into alleged mine use. - 8.
 During a meeting on 29 September 2015, South Sudan expressed hope that the peace agreement signed on 26 August 2015 would lead to improved security in the states of Unity, Jonglei and Upper Nile and facilitate investigations.
 The Committee was also informed that the Ministry of Defence set up a commission to investigate these allegations once the security situation improves and welcomed UNMAS and civil society to form a joint verification mission with the Government to establish the facts regarding the allegations. - 9.
 On 17 February 2016, South Sudan informed the Committee that the commission was being formed to carry out investigations around Nassir in the Upper Nile State now that the security situation has improved; however, South Sudan requires assistance to facilitate transport of the investigation team to Nassir, an area which is only accessible by air. - 10.
 On 3 May 2016, the Committee wrote to South Sudan requesting updated information on the situation as well as to request information on measures in place to ensure compliance in accordance with Article 9 of the Convention and Action 29 of the Maputo Action Plan.
 In 2016 South Sudan reported through its Article 7 report that it has not taken legal, administrative, or other measures to prevent and suppress any activity prohibited to a State Party under this Convention but is committed to doing so in the future and to reporting on these measures. - 11.
 On 10 February 2017, South Sudan reported to the Committee that in 2016 the security situation had deteriorated and that it would not be possible at the moment to address the allegations.
 South Sudan also indicated that given the many laws before the Assembly it was difficult at present to address the issue of national legislation. - 12.
-The Committee appreciates South Sudan's engagement with the Committee and the States Parties and looks forward to continued engagement with South Sudan.
-The Committee welcomes updates from South Sudan on efforts to address allegations.
-Specifically, the Committee welcomes updated information on the security situation in areas were allegations have surfaced and where security presents an impediment to investigations.
-The Committee encourages South Sudan to work with all partners in order to ensure investigations can take place as soon as possible.
-The Committee further welcomes updated information on South Sudan's efforts to taken any legal administrative, or other measures to prevent and suppress any activity prohibited to a State Party under this Convention, in accordance with Article 9 of the Convention and Action 29 of the Maputo Action Plan.
+At the Sixteenth Meeting of the States Parties (16MSP) the delegation of Sudan informed the Committee that the investigation into the allegations in Nassir, Upper Nile State, were carried out and informally provided a copy of the report.
+On 5 May 2018 the Committee received the report from the Permanent Mission of South Sudan to the United Nations in Geneva.
+The report indicates that on 24 November 2017, a four person investigation team which included a representative of the South Sudan National Mine Action Authority, the State Coordination Office Latjor State (Nassir), the SPLA Engineering Division and the United Nations Mine Action Service travelled to Nassir, Upper Nile State, to investigate the allegations and held formal interviews with SPLA Officers and the Police Commissioner as well as carried out a physical inspection of the grounds around the SPLA barracks were the allegations stemmed from.